yochannah/Corrfunc/docs/source/quickstart.rst

 If you want to compute correlation functions and have installed the python extensions, then see :ref:`function_usage_examples` for typical tasks.
-Otherwise, read on for the various interfaces available within Corrfunc.
+Otherwise, read on for the various interfaces available within corrfunc.

-Computing Clustering Statistics with Corrfunc
+Computing Clustering Statistics with corrfunc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Corrfunc supports three separate mechanisms to compute the clustering statistics:
+corrfunc supports three separate mechanisms to compute the clustering statistics:

 * **Via python** (if you have ``python`` and ``numpy`` installed)